jSpike/md5-hash-generator-using-java/README.md

 Its an implementation of md5 algorithem using java.

-# All Querys please contact on jspike team!!!
+All query please contact jSpike team.
+Email:jspike@googlegroups.com